rabbitmq/rabbitmq-website/docs/logging.md

 Log files is a very important aspect of system observability, much like [monitoring](./monitoring).

+RabbitMQ starts logging early on node start.
+Many important pieces of information about node's state and configuration will be logged during or after node boot.

 Developers and operators should inspect logs when troubleshooting an issue or assessing the state of the system.

 RabbitMQ supports a number of features when it comes to logging.